synnea/tanDev---tandem-exchange-for-developers/README.md

 ### Milestone Project 3: Data-Centric Development

-*Tandem language learning is a method of language learning based on mutual language exchange between tandem partners, where ideally each learner is a native speaker in the language the other party wants to learn...*
+"*Tandem language learning is a method of language learning based on mutual language exchange between tandem partners, where ideally each learner is a native speaker in the language the other party wants to learn...*"

-But for developers.
+tanDev is about this... but for developers.

-tanDev was conceived as a platform to connect developers and designers who wish to learn from each other and work together.

-The project features a Python backend and a MongoDB database.
+Conceived as a platform to connect developers and designers who wish to learn from each other and work together, the project features a Python backend and a MongoDB database.

 The current deployed version can be accessed at: https://tandev.herokuapp.com/index.